TeodorDyakov/spooky-connect4/README.md

 # Connect four multiplayer server
 This is an implementation of the [Connect four](https://en.wikipedia.org/wiki/Connect_Four) game, made for the "Introduction to Go" course at FMI.
-There is a server, a client with both GUI and terminal input, and you can play against a friend or AI.
+There is a server, a client with both GUI and you can play against a friend or AI.
 For the GUI I have used the [Ebiten](https://github.com/hajimehoshi/ebiten) game engine.

 There are two modes of online play:
 * Play with a friend.
 This works by creating a room, for which a unique token(5 character code) is generated.
 Other player can connect to the room with this token.